Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Abstract

 \section{Abstract}

 In the transfer learning paradigm models learn useful representations (or features) during a data-rich pretraining stage, and then use the pretrained representation to improve model performance on data-scarce downstream tasks.
 In this work, we explore transfer learning with the goal of optimizing downstream performance.
 We introduce a simple linear model that takes as input an arbitrary pretrained feature transform.
-We derive exact asymptotics of the downstream risk and its fine-grained bias-variance decomposition.
-Our finding suggests that using the ground-truth featurization can result in ``double-divergence'' of the asymptotic risk, indicating that it is not necessarily optimal for downstream performance.
-We then identify the optimal pretrained representation by minimizing the asymptotic downstream risk averaged over an ensemble of downstream tasks.
-Our analysis reveals the relative importance of learning the task-relevant features and structures in the data covariates and characterizes how each contributes to controlling the downstream risk from a bias-variance perspective.
-Moreover, we uncover a phase transition phenomenon where the optimal pretrained representation transitions from hard to soft selection of relevant features and discuss its connection to principal component regression.
+We derive exact asymptotics of the downstream risk and its \textit{fine-grained} bias-variance decomposition.
+We then identify the pretrained representation that optimizes the asymptotic downstream bias and variance averaged over an ensemble of downstream tasks.
+Our theoretical and empirical analysis uncovers the surprising phenomenon that the optimal featurization is naturally sparse, even in the absence of explicit sparsity-inducing priors or penalties.
+Additionally, we identify a phase transition where the optimal pretrained representation shifts from hard selection to soft selection of relevant features.